-Neonatal purpura fulminans (PF) may be the presenting feature of a severe deficiency of either protein C (PC) or, less commonly, protein S (PS) (Chalmers, 2011; Price 2011).
+Neonatal purpura fulminans (PF) may be the presenting feature of a severe deficiency of either protein C (PC) or, less commonly, protein S (PS) (Chalmers et al, 2011; Price et al, 2011).
 These deficiencies are due to pathological mutations in the PROC and PROS1 genes respectively.
-Neonatal PF is a haematological emergency characterised by skin necrosis and DIC which may progress rapidly to multi-organ failure.
+Neonatal PF is a haematological emergency characterized by skin necrosis and DIC that may progress rapidly to multi-organ failure.
 Early recognition is crucial to reduce morbidity and mortality.
-While PC concentrate has better efficacy in the management of PC deficiency, early empiric FFP (15-20 mL/kg given 8-12 hourly) is likely to be required until the diagnosis is confirmed and PC concentrate is made available (Dreyfus, 1995).
+While PC concentrate has better efficacy in the management of PC deficiency, early empiric FFP (15-20 ml/kg given 8-12 hourly) is likely to be required until the diagnosis is confirmed and PC concentrate is made available (Dreyfus et al, 1995).
 FFP is the only available treatment for severe PS deficiency (Mahasandana et al, 1996).

-- FFP is appropriate for the early management of severe hereditary protein C deficiency but should not be used in preference to protein C concentrate if this is available (2B). - FFP should be used for the management of severe hereditary protein S deficiency (2C).
+- 1 FFP is appropriate for the early management of severe hereditary protein C deficiency but should not be used in preference to protein C concentrate if this is available (2B). - 2 FFP should be used for the management of severe hereditary protein S deficiency (2C).